Relations by marriage.

 Thomas Woodward & Mary Oakley (Stratford on Avon) - This family, Thomas Woodward and Mary Oakley in Stratford on Avon, has been researched to see if there is any link to the Alcester Woodwards.
 Thomas and Mary were married in Stratford on Avon in 1733 and had eight children.
 Both Thomas and Mary may have come from Quinton, Gloucestershire (now in Warwickshire) and their eldest son, Thomas Woodward, married and had children in Clifford Chambers, Quinton and Stratford.
 There are also links to a family named Pool from Chipping Campden, and two Horton/Hawtin families.
 The family tree may help someone who is looking for Stratford relatives from 1730-1800.

-Walter Woodward (Morton Bagot, Warwickshire) This Woodward family going back to the 1640s has been researched extensively, but the family tree is not yet proven enough for publication.
+Walter Woodward (Morton Bagot, Warwickshire) This Woodward family going back to the 1640s has been researched extensively.
 The family is based in Morton Bagot right up until the 1830s, but also has links to Oldberrow, Tanworth, Studley, Alcester, Coughton and Gt Alne.
-I hope to be able to publish a limited version of the tree in the near future.
-Contact me if you would like a printed copy of the tree.
+A copy of the tree is available but I cannot as yet link it to my proven Woodward family from Alcester.
+Contact me if you are related to this family and have any leads.

 Richard Woodward (Morton Bagot, Alcester and Tanworth) - Two Richard Woodward families living in and around Morton Bagot in Warwickshire have been researched extensively.
 One married Mary Moor in Stratford on Avon, the other married Ann Hinton in Morton Bagot.
 They could infact be one family with Richard marrying a second time after the death of his first wife, but one of the Richards could also have come from Throckmorton and could be related to the Woodwards at Morton Bagot.